gomarkdown/markdown/README.md

    $$
   ```

 - **Ordered list start number**.
-With this extension enabled an ordered list will start with the
+With this extension enabled an ordered list will start with
   the number that was used to start it.

 - **Super and subscript**.
 With this extension enabled sequences between ^ will indicate
   superscript and ~ will become a subscript.
 For example: H~2~O is a liquid, 2^10^ is 1024.

-- **Block level attributes**, allow setting attributes (ID, classes and key/value pairs) on block
+- **Block level attributes** allow setting attributes (ID, classes and key/value pairs) on block
   level elements.
 The attribute must be enclosed with braces and be put on a line before the
   element.